Summary

 On May 3, 2016, Zeldin endorsed Donald Trump as the Republican presidential nominee.[151]
 Zeldin had previously indicated that he would support whoever won the Republican nomination.[152]
 During the campaign, Zeldin faulted Trump for a comment about Khizr and Ghazala Khan, a Gold Star family whose son Humayun, a captain in the Army, was killed during the Iraq War, but said he would continue to support Trump’s candidacy.[153]

-In 2017, Zeldin supported Trump’s firing of FBI Director James Comey, saying it offered the FBI a chance at a “fresh start” to rebuild trust.[152]
-In May 2018, Zeldin called for the criminal prosecution of former FBI deputy director Andrew McCabe.[153]
-Also that month Zeldin called for creating a special counsel investigation into the FBI and the Department of Justice regarding their investigations into Russian interference in the 2016 United States elections.[154]
-Zeldin said the investigations were launched with “insufficient intelligence and biased motivations”, with surveillance warrants for Trump campaign staffers obtained in “deeply flawed and questionable” ways.[154]
-He called for an investigation into the FBI’s decision to conclude its investigation into the Hillary Clinton email controversy.[154][155]
+During Trump’s presidency, Zeldin was a staunch Trump ally.[154]
+In 2017, Zeldin supported Trump’s firing of FBI Director James Comey, saying it offered the FBI a chance at a “fresh start” to rebuild trust.[155]
+In May 2018, Zeldin called for the criminal prosecution of former FBI deputy director Andrew McCabe.[156]
+Also that month Zeldin called for creating a special counsel investigation into the FBI and the Department of Justice regarding their investigations into Russian interference in the 2016 United States elections.[157]
+Zeldin said the investigations were launched with “insufficient intelligence and biased motivations”, with surveillance warrants for Trump campaign staffers obtained in “deeply flawed and questionable” ways.[157]
+He called for an investigation into the FBI’s decision to conclude its investigation into the Hillary Clinton email controversy.[157][158]

 During the 2018-19 U.S. government shutdown, Zeldin voted with the Republican caucus against the appropriations measure to fund the federal government.
 He instructed the House to withhold his pay until the shutdown ended, saying: “It’s crazy to me that members of Congress get paid while other federal employees do not.”[159]

-Zeldin prominently defended Trump during his first impeachment hearings concerning the Trump–Ukraine scandal, where Trump requested that Ukrainian President Volodymyr Zelenskyy investigate Democratic presidential candidate Joe Biden and his son Hunter.
-Zeldin said in October 2019, “It is crystal clear… that any allegation that President Trump was trying to get President Zelensky [sic] to manufacture dirt on the Bidens is just not true.”[157]
-In the seven impeachment deposition transcripts released as of November 2019, no Republican had spoken more than Zeldin, referenced more than 550 times.[158]
-On February 1, 2020, days before the conclusion of Trump’s first impeachment trial, Zeldin opined that Republicans should expunge the impeachment if they won a House majority in the upcoming 2020 House elections, tweeting, “The House of Representatives should EXPUNGE this sham impeachment in January 2021!”[159][160]
+Zeldin prominently defended Trump during his first impeachment hearings concerning the Trump–Ukraine scandal, where Trump requested that Ukrainian president Volodymyr Zelenskyy investigate Democratic presidential candidate Joe Biden and his son Hunter.
+Zeldin said in October 2019, “It is crystal clear… that any allegation that President Trump was trying to get President Zelensky [sic] to manufacture dirt on the Bidens is just not true.”[160]
+In the seven impeachment deposition transcripts released as of November 2019, no Republican had spoken more than Zeldin, referenced more than 550 times.[161]
+On February 1, 2020, days before the conclusion of Trump’s first impeachment trial, Zeldin opined that Republicans should expunge the impeachment if they won a House majority in the upcoming 2020 House elections, tweeting, “The House of Representatives should EXPUNGE this sham impeachment in January 2021!”[162][163]

 After Trump lost the 2020 presidential election and made false claims of fraud, Zeldin was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the election, in which Biden defeated[161] Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.[162][163][164]
-When asked in January 2021 to respond to the release of an audio recording of a phone call in which Trump pressured Georgia Secretary of State Brad Raffensperger to overturn the 2020 election and “find” enough votes for him to win, Zeldin responded by criticizing the media.[165]
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the election, in which Biden defeated Trump.[164]
+The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.[165][166][167]
+When asked in January 2021 to respond to the release of an audio recording of a phone call in which Trump pressured Georgia secretary of state Brad Raffensperger to overturn the 2020 election and “find” enough votes for him to win, Zeldin responded by criticizing the media.[168]

 On January 6, 2021, after a violent, armed mob of Trump supporters stormed the U.S. Capitol, inspired by allegations of election fraud, Zeldin voted against certification of Arizona‘s and Pennsylvania‘s electoral votes.[169][170][171][172]
 He disavowed the violence and argued with protesters at his Patchogue office who linked his espousal of election fraud conspiracy theories to the Capitol attack and called on him to resign.[173]
 On January 7, he publicly acknowledged for the first time that Biden would be the next president.[174][175]